fbristow/rippledoc/doc/faq.md

-**"Bah, my project is hosted on GitLab (or similar); why not just let users read the docs there, since gitlab automatically renders .md files as html?"**
+**"Bah, my project is hosted on GitLab (or similar); why not just let users read the docs there, since GitLab automatically renders .md files as html?"**

 Mainly because:

-  * Pandoc (and thus Rippledoc) supports a number of very useful extensions which GitLab's markdown processor may not (see previous FAQ item).
+  * Pandoc (used by Rippledoc) supports a number of very useful syntactic extensions which GitLab's markdown processor may not (see previous FAQ item).
-  * Rippledoc provides excellent navigation links, and lets you order your docs as well.
+  * Rippledoc provides excellent navigation links, a table of contents, and lets you order your docs.
   * With Rippledoc you can customize styling.

+**"Wait.
+Why use Rippledoc when I can just put up (or enable) a wiki?"**

+Because:

+  * You usually have to edit them on the web, rather than in your text editor.
+Potential contributors who are skilled writers will not want to make substantial doc contributions via a web form.
+  * Thoughtful writers will often not want to contribute to a wiki, since their careful writing can so easily be wrecked-up by a heedless hit-and-run editor.
+  * Wikis require management (sometimes vigilant management).
+    This includes removing spam, but also intervening when editors disagree on eachother's changes.
+  * Wikis have a way of becoming disorganized while simultaneously becoming out of date.
+And once that happens no one wants to touch them.
+  * They very likely do not support the nice syntactic markdown extensions that Pandoc (used by Rippledoc) does.
+  * They provide no nice table of contents nor easy navigation links.
+  * If you want to move your docs at some point, it's not always easy to extract your doc files from wikis or to migrate to another wiki.
+  * Changes to the wiki generally are not connected with changes to your source code repo.

 **"Why does Rippledoc process all md files every time I run it?"**